ozzieba/aider/aider_plus_design.md

 * **Policy Engine** – Before executing high-risk operations (pushing to protected branches, calling external APIs) the PM consults an OPA/Rego policy file (`.aider/policy.rego`).
 * **Prompt Sanitization Middleware** – Sensitive literals (API keys, customer data) are masked before being sent to any external LLM provider.
 * **Immutable Audit Log** – All commands, agent outputs, and external requests are appended to `.aider/audit.log` for compliance review and post-incident forensics.
+* **Sandboxed Execution Environment** - To mitigate security risks from running AI-generated code and tests, all test commands are executed within an isolated sandbox.
+This prevents tests from accessing the network, modifying the host filesystem outside the project directory, or executing malicious code.
+Docker is the recommended sandboxing technology due to its widespread adoption and robust isolation capabilities.
+This is configurable and can be disabled if not needed.

 ## 12. Plugin & Extension API